charlie-gallagher/cpu/README.md

 # Virtual CPU
 This is a quick, informal project emulating a processor.
-At this point, I haven't implemented some important features, like the status register or allowing the user to pass in an input file.
-I'm manually initializing the memory array in the `main` function, and I've only written a few opcodes.
-Still, it's fun.
+You can set a clock frequecy with the `CLK_FREQ` constant defined in `main.h` -- it's given in Hz.
+For watching instructions, something like 1 or 2 is fun, but pretty painfully slow.

+I recently implemented the zero flag, so it might not behave perfectly.
+I have one unconditional `JMP` instruction and two conditional jumps (`JEQ` and `JNE`).
+I also have implemented loading and storing the accumulator and the index register.
+See `opcodes.c` for a full list of implemented opcodes, and `opcodes.h` for the constant definitions for all opcodes I plan on implementing.

 ### Compile
 This program depends on the `unistd.h` header file, so it can't be compiled on